vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

    - If the record exists, the sending server retrieves the policy file from `https://mta-sts.example.com/.well-known/mta-sts.txt`.

 2. **Policy Evaluation**:
-   - The sending server reads the policy file and checks the mode (enforce, testing, or none).
+   - The sending server reads the policy file and checks the mode (`enforce`, `testing`, or `none`).
-   - If the mode is "enforce," the sending server must use TLS and verify the certificate of the receiving server.
+   - If the mode is `enforce`, the sending server must use TLS and verify the certificate of the receiving server.

 3. **TLS Enforcement**:
    - The sending server attempts to establish a TLS connection with the receiving server.